All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Alcohol and Substance Effects

-Interestingly, many GLP-1 patients report reduced interest in alcohol and other reward-seeking behaviors alongside reduced food cravings.
+Many GLP-1 patients report reduced interest in alcohol and other reward-seeking behaviors alongside reduced food cravings.
 If you used alcohol alongside food to manage emotions, you may notice shifts in both patterns simultaneously.

 The Emotional Gap

 The flip side is that when food becomes less emotionally satisfying, you need something to fill the gap.
-Patients who do not proactively develop alternative coping strategies may find themselves turning to other problematic behaviors: online shopping, excessive social media use, or increased alcohol consumption.
+Patients who don't proactively develop alternative coping strategies may find themselves turning to other problematic behaviors: online shopping, excessive social media use, or increased alcohol consumption.
 Awareness of this risk is the first step in prevention.

 What You Can Do About It